LocoForHotcocoa/VLC_player/README.md

 ```bash
 python watch.py good_show
 ```
 That's it!
-It should lauch VLC and keep track from where you left off!
+It should launch VLC and keep track from where you left off!

 ### quitting the app
 you can exit the app gracefully by closing out of VLC or by pressing `ctrl+C` in the python interface.